 - Selling a car with prior accidents or frame damage as “clean” or “great condition”;

 - Charging more than the advertised price on line 1(a) of the contract;

 - Dividing down payments into smaller amount to pay later.

 Under the California consumer law, car buyers are protected against auto dealer fraud.
 All California dealers are required, by law, to give accurate information about the condition of a vehicles at the time of the sale.
 In the event dealers violate the law, dealers are required to compensate the buyer for their loss.
 Usually, a car buyer who is ripped off will get their money back and get out of the contract.

 If you believe that you are a victim of auto fraud, call the car fraud lawyers at Consumer Action Law Group, (818) 254-8413 to have your case evaluated by an auto attorney today.
-Experienced auto fraud lawyers at Consumer Action Law Group provide free consultations and accept auto fraud cases on a contingency fee basis.
+Experienced auto fraud lawyers at Consumer Action Law Group provide free consultations and accept auto fraud cases on a contingency fee basis, which means very little is required from you to file the case.
 Don’t let your auto dealer rip you off!
 Call today: 818-254-8413 and talk to a skilled auto lawyer for free.